Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 |USB Connection||No, but add designs with EverSewn Pro App.|

 While not as widely popular as Brother or Singer, EverSewn has its own niche in the sewing market and provides consistent and technologically-advanced machines.

 The EverSewn Sparrow X Sewing and Embroidery Machine is called a “next-generation” machine, and there’s a reason why!
-It takes advantage of this digital age we are living to cater to tech-savvy users.
+It takes advantage of this digital age we are living in to cater to tech-savvy users.
 Instead of having to import designs to this 2-in-1 machine via USB or plugging in your computer, you control the machine with your EverSewn Pro app.
 Available for your Apple or Android smart device (computer, tablet, or even phone), this free app allows users to transfer and edit designs on their large device screen!
 No need to fiddle with a small touchscreen on your sewing machine or sit right next to it to know when to change thread colors.